FaithArikan/ProjectOperator/Assets/IMPLEMENTATION_GUIDE.md

 - Check DataBufferManager is receiving data
 - Verify WaveformDisplay components are initialized
 - Ensure textures are being created (check for errors in console)

-**Problem**: CRT effects not working
-- Verify CRTMonitor shader is compiled without errors
-- Check material is using the correct shader
-- Ensure RawImage has the material assigned

 **Problem**: Obedience slider not affecting parameters
 - Verify active profile is set: `obedienceController.SetActiveProfile(profile)`